NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 - **When one party denies the conflict:** They may call it "a process," "a determination," "a boundary," or "proof of your problem."
 What they call it instead is data.
 If one party says "there is no conflict" — that itself is data.

 - **When a party has no face:** Institution

-the orginal qustions:
- What's the conflict? (the big name)
-  *(Note: The name itself may be contested.
-What you call the conflict reveals whose map you're using.)*
-- What are the friction points?
-- Who claims each friction point?
-Does the other party agree it's a friction point — or call it something else?
-(Note: they may move it up a level — "Hair isn't a conflict, it's just proof that mother is controlling")
-- Who are the parties?
-Am I a party?
-(This tells Eagle their position in the conflict)
-- What is fog? (cannot see — too heavy to move)
-- What is forbidden? (told not to fly there)
-- What is beyond the horizon? (exists, affects the field, but outside current view)

 **Operational / Structural / Both** = Types of conflict.
 Eagle sees these.
 It's about *what kind of fight* this is.